Beyond nixing your coffee habit … we all know that by now.

 I believe it’s the latter.
 Study after study shows the majority of Americans are stressed out about their finances.
 We feel discouraged and defeated.
 We look at our bank accounts at the end of the month and wonder, “Where did it all go?!?”

 But it doesn’t have to be that way.
-“Five Easy Ways to Save More, Spend Less and Experience More” will re-frame your thinking, attitude and habits regarding your spending.
-It will improve your current financial situation, decrease your stress and give you the opportunity to spend your HARD-EARNED money on the experiences and things that bring you joy and fulfillment.
+Whether you are planning to travel long-term, eager to buy your first home, save for retirement or simply looking to experience more in your current lifestyle, you can save money and spend less with these easy lifestyle changes.
+You simply need to re-frame your thinking, attitude and habits regarding your spending.
+It will improve your current financial situation, decrease your stress and give you the opportunity to spend your hard-earned money on things that bring you joy and fulfillment.

 “Keep your eye on the prize,” I always remind myself.
 Small sacrifices reap big rewards … later on.
 Your success is rooted in your commitment to deferred gratification, courage to challenge social norms and discipline to stay true to your goals.